 Honors Carolina students meet on weekday evenings each semester to discuss a broad interdisciplinary topic of their own choosing.
-There will be nine meetings for Spring 2013 on Wednesday evenings from 6:30PM-9PM.

 The sessions begin with a social gathering, followed by a presentation from a distinguished faculty scholar who shares ideas, discoveries, and challenges related to the topic at hand.
 The presentation is followed by small student-led discussion groups.

 In this seminar, eight speakers from a wide range of academics and community leaders will help us explore the challenge of persistent poverty in North Carolina and throughout the nation.
 These distinguished guests from the faculty and community-level antipoverty programs will lead us through a discussion of key questions: Where does poverty come from?
 How is it (mis) understood and explained in the public forum?
 And why is it so intractable?

 September 1: Deborah Stroman, Adjunct Associate Professor of Organizational Behavior, Kenan-Flagler Business School.
 “Leading for Racial Equity: Examining Structural Issues of Race and Class.”

 September 15: Gene Nichol, Boyd Tinsley Professor of Law, UNC School of Law.
 “Poverty and Prosperity in North Carolina.”